BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Because there can be many valid options for which one can be used, the top level design actually describes a _design space_ instead of a single design point as mainstream schematic tools do.

 To help work with and search through this design space, we built design space exploration (DSE) into the IDE.
-To figure out which voltage regulator works, **right-click the voltage regulator (either in the design tree or block diagram), and select Search Refinements of base VoltageRegulator.**
+To figure out which voltage regulators work, **right-click the voltage regulator and select Search Refinements of base VoltageRegulator.**

 ![Create search configuration for VoltageRegulator](docs/ide_dse/reg_search.png)